nolt/acore-box/howto/vm_create.md

 ## Creating VM
 Extract downloaded archive to your disk.
 Remember to have 30GB free space on it.

-1. Open VirtualBox and click New
+1. Open VirtualBox and click "New".
 ![image](./img/1.png)

-2. In new window click "Expert Mode"
+2. In new window click "Expert Mode".
 ![image](./img/2.png)

 3. In Expert Mode